 These two technological platforms have allowed the development of different products to answer the needs of the neuroscience therapeutic area.
 Currently, two different products are included in the pipeline: TZ-161 for spinal cord injury and TA-191 for an undisclosed indication.

 Although clinically relevant progress has been made over the past decade in the treatment of eye conditions, there is still a lot to be done in the scope of the development of innovative and non-invasive treatments for patients with macular degeneration, diabetic retinopathy, among others eye diseases.

 Monoclonal antibodies have come to revolutionize modern medicine in several therapeutic areas including the treatment of several eye diseases.
 In fact, traditional antibodies are molecules with a big size and high molecular weight.
 Additionally, the local treatment of ophthalmologic diseases with antibodies has been done by intravitreal injections, such as the use of specific agents to treat macular degeneration disease.

-TechnoPhage’s above described platform for the development of small domain antibodies allowed the development of two different products that are currently included in the company’s pipeline: TA-111/16 for age macular degeneration disease, and TA-181 for an undisclosed indication.
+TechnoPhage’s above described platform for the development of small domain antibodies allowed the development of one product that is currently included in the company’s pipeline and that is TA-182 for an undisclosed indication.